-To elaborate further, it can be argued that the absence of a received ACK may indicate two options for the DDS_T ; either that the estimate of $\hat{\psi}0$ is correct but the rateless decoder is unsuccessful in correctly decoding a due to using an insufficient number of iterations or ψ_0 is representing an overly optimistic estimate of the channel conditions.
+To elaborate further, it can be argued that the absence of a received ACK may indicate two options for the $DDS_T$ ; either that the estimate of $\psi_0$ is correct but the rateless decoder is unsuccessful in correctly decoding a due to using an insufficient number of iterations or $\psi_0$ is representing an overly optimistic estimate of the channel conditions.
 We note that the first possibility must not to be completely neglected, especially when considering that the EXIT curves corresponding to the two distributions are closely matched in an attempt to maximize the achievable throughput and therefore a considerable number of iterations is necessary.
 If this occurs, then transmitting some additional redundant bits may make up for the limited number of affordable iterations.
 Thus we pay a rate-penalty in exchange for a lower computational complexity.
-On the other hand, if the DDS_T has an incorrect estimate of the channel condition and thus no ACK has been received, two further possibilities might have occurred.
-Namely, the rateless decoder may have either started the decoding but was unsuccessful or else it did not even attempt to decode the received codeword, because $\overline{R} < C(h)$.
+On the other hand, if the $DDS{T}$ of Figure 1 has an incorrect estimate of the channel condition and thus no ACK has been received, two further possibilities might have occurred.
+Namely, the rateless decoder may have either started the decoding but was unsuccessful or else it did not even attempt to decode the received codeword, because $\overline{R} < C(h)$ .
+The pictorial representation of all these possible scenarios is illustrated in Figure 3.